 Similar to any temporary resident visa, a professional visa is valid for 2 years.
 Before it expires, you can extend this Ecuador visa for 2 years.

-After 21 months with a temporary resident visa, you also become eligible to apply for a permanent resident for Ecuador.
+After 21 months with a temporary resident visa, you also become eligible to apply for permanent residency in Ecuador.